 A new USAID-supported vanilla cooperative illustrates a successful public-private partnership that has mobilized ideas and resources for economic growth and improved livelihoods.
-The partnership contributed $889,000 in earnings for Malagasy vanilla farmers in 2017 and $1.5 million of high-quality cured vanilla exports to the U.S. The project created $15 in exports for every $1 of USAID investment.
+The partnership has meant $15 in vanilla exports generated for every $1 in USAID investment.
 The partnership is transforming lives by enabling a secure business environment for Malagasy farmers.
 This has led to increased wages and greater export of quality vanilla from Madagascar to the U.S.

 (Above, Velonafo Rene, a vanilla farmer in Doany whose life has been transformed out of the vanilla business.)

 Madagascar’s vanilla industry contributes to 10 percent of the country’s exports and supplies 80 percent of the world’s natural vanilla.
 In the north of the island, where vanilla farming is most prevalent, the livelihoods of families are dependent on the sale of their vanilla.
 The amount of vanillin per pod determines price.
 The greater the amount: the higher the price.